-New research into the effects of perfectionistic parenting and its impact on childhood anxietiesFebruary 19th, 2013 in Pediatrics /
+New research into the effects of perfectionistic parenting and its impact on childhood anxietiesFebruary 19, 2013 in Medicine & Health / Pediatrics

 In a new study published in the Journal of Experimental Child Psychology, researchers investigated the impact of perfectionistic rearing behaviors by parents on children.
 Results showed that while all children showed an increase in their self-oriented perfectionism under perfectionist rearing conditions, it was children in the non-perfectionistic rearing condition that improved significantly in task accuracy performance.